hougaard/albuild-opensource/README.md

 * AzureKey for Azure Cognitive Services (translation)
 * "App Name" for specifying in XLF where translation comes from
 * Location of local translation database
-* List of langauges supported
+* List of languages supported
 * Storage Account and key for Azure Table Storage